MiaLWGH/WiSTraining/README.md

    - Follow the steps in "Connect to your Windows instance".
      - Step 2: open Windows App
      - Step 3: From menu "Connections", choose "Import from RDP file...".
 Locate your downloaded RDP file and choose "Import".Then, you shall be able to see your instance showing in Windows App.
-     - Step 5: Right click on your instance and choose "Connect"
+     - Step 5: Right click on your instance and choose "Connect".

    https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect-rdp.html